vitest-dev/vitest/docs/guide/reporters.md

 The outputted XML contains nested `testsuites` and `testcase` tags.
 You can use the environment variables `VITEST_JUNIT_SUITE_NAME` and `VITEST_JUNIT_CLASSNAME` to configure their `name` and `classname` attributes, respectively.
 These can also be customized via reporter options `suiteName` and `classnameTemplate`. `classnameTemplate` can either be a template string or a function.

+The supported placeholders for the `classnameTemplate` option are:
+- filename
+- filepath
+- suitename

 ```ts
 export default defineConfig({
   test: {